Packing Lists

 • Review the itinerary for the trip for any specific gear needed.

-• Check with your unit leader for any trip-specific requirements.
+• Check with your unit leader for any questions.

 • Label all items with your name using permanent marker or labels.